 The bird then falls down a PVC pipe that is attached to a holding cage.
 The elevator returns to its up position ready for another Starling.

-This particular trap is one I use for trapping European Starlings but could be adapted for HOSP's.
+This particular trap is one I use for trapping European Starlings.
+It could be adapted for HOSP's but I haven't tried.

 The best bait is another House Sparrow.
 I know, you have to catch one before you can use it as bait.
 But I'm not kidding, one in a trap will attract many more.